 - Communication - Having an open dialogue with your child and talking to them about their personal and online safety can be their greatest weapon against harm.

 'Be Internet Legends'

-'Be Internet Legends' is an online initiative which helps children learn to be safe and confident explorers of the online world.
-Follow the link below and explore 'Interland' with your child:
+'Be Internet Legends' is an online initiative which helps children learn to be safe and confident explorers of the online world in a fun and interactive way.

-We will update this list as and when we are made aware of them.
 The below is a list of apps that your child may be accessing, but did you know that these apps allow them to chat to and in some cases video call strangers without restriction.
-Sometimes these apps look friendly and entice children in on the basis of making friends, but the age restrictions are either bypassed easily or don't exist:
+Sometimes these apps look friendly and entice children in on the basis of making friends, but the age restrictions are either bypassed easily or don't exist.

 Most streaming services such as Netflixs, Disney +, Prime Video and Now TV all have inbuilt parental controls which allow parents/carers to restict content to age appropriate limits.